 The 3-on-4-off dosing schedule: active dosing (Mon–Wed) followed by 4 rest days, giving the liver time to fully recover before the next cycle.

 The widely referenced three consecutive days on, four days off schedule provides hepatic recovery time between exposure cycles — allowing glutathione replenishment and metabolite clearance.
+For more details, see our guide on fenbendazole and breast cancer.
 This is central to the Joe Tippens Protocol, the ISOM Protocol, and the Fenbendazole Dosage Guide.
 However, Case 3 demonstrates that the schedule alone is not protective at 1 g doses — the key safety formula is standard dose + structured schedule + routine monitoring.

 Protocol FeatureStandard (Low Risk)High-Risk Pattern